fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-02.md

 FINGERPRINT attribute is correct.
 Open Issue: MAY, MUST, MUST NOT - what do we want here.
 If we put MAY or MUST, then browsers MUST include this.
 If browsers are not required to provide this then I think we are more in the MUST not category.
+If we do not use the fingerprint, there will be some small number of false positives.

 Open Issue:
 * Should do the analysis to see what harm comes of treating random packets as STUN packets.
+* CJ Proposal: Browses MUST send the fingerprint when sending STUN messages to STUN server but MAY use it when doing ICE connectivity checks.
+This is to help save bandwidth as Justin Uberti was sugesting that change from approximately 50kbps to 100 kbps for ICE makes big difference for mobile devices.

+Open Issue: Do we want to discuss TURN over DTLS and using ALPN to detect TURN traffic along with SNI in place or the ORGIN attribute.

 Application Mapping
 -----------------

-Other specification have specified that when WebRTC browsers send STUN checks to to a STUN server where the name of the STUN server matches the name of the http origin for the web page, then the browsers will include the that name in the STUN ORIGIN attribute.
+The STUN ORIGIN attribute {{I-D.ietf-tram-stun-origin}} carries the origin of the web page that caused the various STUN requests.
+So for example, if a browser was on a page such as example.com and that page used the WebRTC calls to set up a connection, the STUN request's ORIGIN attribute would have the value example.com if the STUN server was named appropriately.
 So if a web applications such as example.com is starts a WebRTC session, and has appropriate named STUN servers, then then the firewall can detect this session is associated with example.com.
 Systems other than WebRTC can do the same thing.
+This allows the firewall to map the stun port to the application using it and use that for logging and policy decisions.

 Open Issue: Make sure the drafts are modified to actually say what is claimed in above paragraph but this was agreed to at IETF 93.

+Once the Firewall receives as STUN packet from the inside to the outside on a new 3-tuple.
+It MUST create an internal record to track any additional traffic on this 3-tuple.
+If the STUN packets contains an ORIGIN attribute then the value it contains is saved in this record and referred to as the applications name.
+Firewall might wish to put the application name in the log files for this 3-tuple.

+It is important to realize that any application inside the firewall can lie about the value of the ORIGIN attribute.
+However, a web browser that is trusted will not allow the Javascript running in the web browser lie about the value of the ORIGIN.

 Policy decision